FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 The Newcastle West District Office is awaiting a plebiscite from the businesses

-of the Desmond Business Park in order to progress this.--- 9
+of the Desmond Business Park in order to progress this.
+---
+9

 In proposing the Motion, Councillor Scanlan referred to the condition of the road at the